Institute on Taxation and Economic Policy (ITEP)

 Michigan

-- In her budget recommendation, Gov. Gretchen Whitmer included a continued phase out of Michigan’s retirement tax and taxes on Social Security income; elimination of tax on tips and overtime pay until 2028; and a 10 percent property tax refund for eligible seniors.
-Her budget also proposes a new sales tax holiday on school supplies.
-However, the state may face constraints due to a $900 million revenue shortfall.
-To close some of that shortfall, Whitmer proposed tax increases on cigarettes, tobacco, vaping products, and gaming.
+• In her budget recommendation, Gov. Gretchen Whitmer included a continued phase out of Michigan’s retirement tax and tax on Social Security income; elimination of tax on tips and overtime pay until 2028; and a 10% property tax refund for eligible seniors.
+Her budget also proposes a new sales tax holiday on school supplies, an additional $800 million in new revenue via increases on gambling and cigarette taxes, and a new digital advertising tax.

 Minnesota